PuDaniel/backlash-compensator/README.md

 # backlash-compensator
 Simple x- and y-axis backlash compensation for a G-Code file.
-Specify the machine's x- and y-backlash at the beginning of the file.
+Specify the machine's x- and y-backlash at the beginning of the file, or alternatively use the ``-x`` and ``-y`` command line input options.

 ### Usage:
 ```